123rand456/site-interim/src/pages/essays/having-courage-of-a-guinea-pig.md

 > interrogative intonation in declarative sentences.
 But on average I'll take Cambridge
 > conversations over New York or Silicon Valley ones. [^6]

+## What's next

+1. Start from mutuality, not over-extension.
+Give small, see if it’s returned.
+If not, don’t scale up.
+Reciprocity is a foundation, not a reward I earn by overgiving.

+2. Notice small acts.
+Do they hold space in conversation or bulldoze it?
+It’s okay to hope people will come through.
+But it’s vital to notice when they don’t.

+3. Listen to how they talk about others.
+Do they describe people with warmth or judgment?

+4. Look for slow, quiet consistency.
+The people who truly care may not be loud, but they’ll show up.
+   In small, regular, unspectacular ways.
+And it’ll feel safe.

 As Feynman once said, **the first principle is that you must not fool yourself — and you are the easiest person to fool**.
-Anyway, this first blog post is in hope of laying down a trail for others to follow, if they want to.

-I will be making my own criteria for **failure** and success timely and clear, at least for myself.
-Though, a side-goal would also be for others to understand what I am doing, so that you can evaluate together with me.

-That said, any first-person text has a narrator of questionable credibility because humans tend to rationalise, justify and explain away some of our conduct and decisions.
+Anyway, this first blog post is in hope of laying down a trail for others to follow, if they want to.That said, any first-person text has a narrator of questionable credibility because humans tend to rationalise, justify and explain away some of our conduct and decisions.
 How reliable am I?
-Am I a believable three dimensional character that makes you want to keep reading what I expound on?
-I don't dwell on these type of questions for too long.
-Else, I'll go mad or become a post-modern philosopher.

 [^1]:
     [How Friendships Change in Adulthood](https://www.theatlantic.com/health/archive/2015/10/how-friendships-change-over-time-in-adulthood/411466/)